 3. Landscaping on a Slope

 Of course, there are some plants that will grow on a hillside and this is also a possibility.
 It’s important to choose plants that are deep-rooted and have the proper make-up for “holding onto the soil.”
 Oftentimes, these include a lot of groundcover options like Pachysandra or Periwinkle.
-Many ornamental grasses can also root well and hold-up on a slope.
+Many ornamental types of grass can also root well and hold up on a slope.
 These include options like Sedge or Fountain Grass.
 If this is the route you want to take, talk with your landscape professional about what plants might work best on a hill.
 Having them professionally installed will also set you up for success.

 Landscape Ideas for a Steep Backyard Hill

 The ideas that work in the front yard can also work on a backyard hill.
 The only big difference with the backyard is that people are generally much more concerned about making their space useable.